dbgarlisch/glyph-thicken2d/README.md

 ## Script Limitations

-This script always extrudes in the +Z direction.
+The dialog does not support setting the extrusion direction and always extrudes in the +Z direction.

 Pointwise does not support 2D mode for some of the CAE solvers that require thickened 2D grids.
 This script cannot be used for these solvers.
 Instead, the 2D grids will need to be thickened manually using Pointwise's block extrusion tools.